FACT SHEET - Six months of ‘ceasefire’ in Gaza - A ceasefire in name only

 - As of 30 March, reports indicate that weekly commercial truck volumes were still at less than half their pre-escalation levels (UNOCHA)

-- Despite rising needs, assistive devices continue to be classified by the Israeli authorities as dual use items.
+- Despite rising needs, many assistive devices for people with disabilities continue to be classified by the Israeli authorities as dual use items.

 - 37 international organisations, including MAP, are facing deregistration by Israeli authorities and further restrictions on their operations in the occupied Palestinian territory.